 In 1936, Eta chapter member, Ruth Billow, made a plea to Delta Gamma's convention body to adopt Service for Sight and Aid to the Blind as the Fraternity's National Philanthropy.
-Since then, Delta Gammas all over the world have been working to aid the visually impaired.
+Since then, Delta Gammas all over the world have been aiding the visually impaired.

 Service For Sight

 In 1936 Eta chapter member Ruth Billow made a plea to Delta Gamma’s Convention body to adopt Sight Conservation and Aid to the Blind as the fraternity’s national philanthropy.
-Since then Delta Gammas all over the United States and Canada have been working to aid the visually impaired.
+Since then Delta Gammas all over the United States and Canada have been aiding the visually impaired.

-The women at Alpha Nu have been a model of the fraternity’s goals to aid the blind through both their physical and fiscal efforts.
-Specifically the women of our chapter contribute by donating our time to assist at the Los Angeles Blind Children’s Center, making Braille Touch and Feel books, and other classroom aids for the Center, and additionally by hosting events to raise money for the organization.
+The women at Alpha Nu have been models of the fraternity’s goals to support the blind through both physical and fiscal efforts.
+Specifically, the women of our chapter donate their time to assist the Los Angeles Blind Children's Center.
+As the center, we make Braille Touch and Feel books, act as classroom aids, and host events to raise money for the organization.

 We are also involved with the Junior Blind Foundation, volunteering at their annual Halloween Carnival and doing other activities including Valentine’s Day arts and crafts projects with students at their facility.
 The Alpha Nu chapter is also involved with Guide Dogs of America by sponsoring a puppy each year.